sosiristseng/sosiristseng.github.io/content/blog/code/julia-design-patterns.md

 Memoization saves duplicated work in repetitive or recursive calls.

-You can implement memoization by yourself using function wrapper, local cache, and closure.
-But [Memoize.jl](https://github.com/JuliaCollections/Memoize.jl) would do the hard work for you.
+[Memoize.jl](https://github.com/JuliaCollections/Memoize.jl) can do function wrapper, local cache, and closures for you.

 ## Barrier functions for type stability